Glossary of Terms

 Car Transport, Car Moving – These are synonymous terms with “Auto Transport” and “Car Shipping”.
 These are other common ways of referring to this process.

-Car Carrier – A type of trailer that is loaded with vehicles in order to facilitate the auto transport process.
+Auto Transport Carrier – A type of trailer that is loaded with vehicles in order to facilitate the auto transport process.
+This could also be a company that is a carrier advertising their service as such.
 [See Full Car Carrier Definition]

 Car Shipping Company – See Auto Transport Company.